samergul/EmployeeMangementSystem/Home.md

 ### 1. A modular approach to building SharePoint farm solutions with Dynamite and Autofac

-* What is dependency injection?
+* What is Dependency Injection?
-    * A quick primer on why inversion of control and dependency injection are "good things"
+    * A quick primer on why Inversion of Control and Dependency Injection are "good things"
     * A case for using constructor injection for all your classes' dependencies
 * Building your first Module and Service Locator
-    * How to break up your Visual Studio solution in many projects with their own responsibilities
+    * How to break up your solution in many Visual Studio projects with their own responsibilities
     * Installing the Dynamite NuGet packages from our MyGet.org feed (and tips on how to handle package upgrades smoothly)
     * How to set up your first application-wide Autofac service locator
     * How to provide your own reusable services through an Autofac registration module